jason-horvath/react-ts-tailwind/README.md

 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

-Feel feel to run the other `yarn yadda yadda` commands as neded.
+Feel free to run the other `yarn yadda yadda` commands as neded.